UniversalDependencies/docs/_fr-dep/obl-comp.md

 udver: '2'
 ---

-In FrenchSpoken, the `obl:comp` relation is used for core dependents of a verb (or an adjective), which are introduced by a preposition.
+FrenchSpoken uses the `obl:comp` relation for core dependents of a verb (or an adjective), which are introduced by a preposition.

 Here is an example from FrenchSpoken :